tunewriter/Share-Space/README.md

 # Share Space
-Web app to easily collect and share information with others.
+Web app to easily collect and share information with others

 ## Tech Stack
 * JavaScript + Svelte in the frontend